Feeling Empty Inside? Understanding Emotional Emptiness and the Path to Healing

 Persistent self-doubt and low self-worth

-Many trauma survivors report feeling:
+Many trauma survivors describe:

-Healing Emotional Emptiness: The Role of Therapy
+Healing Emotional Emptiness: How Therapy Can Help

-Here’s how counselling can help:
+Here’s how therapy can support you:

 1. Processing Trauma